Across the Fish, a journey into memory

 There was wood for a small fire

-There where the climb up the escarpment flattens at the lip of the Central Plateau where that little timber hut nestles into the forest.
+There, where the climb up the escarpment flattens at the lip of the Central Plateau, where that little timber hut nestles into the forest, a one pot meal for energy tomorrow

-Meals such as are made by all who are called to the mountains’ ruggedness, to their forests and their weather that is so quickly changeable.
+Meals such as are made by all who are called to the mountains’ ruggedness, to their forests and their weather that so quickly changes.

 We washed the billy and put it on the fire again